 XV. gimnazija, as an IB World School since 1991, promotes high academic standards in two IB programmes: Middle Years (since 1995) and Diploma (since 1991) as expressed in IB mission statement and IB learner profile as well as in XV. gimnazija mission statement and school vision.

-The International Baccalaureate® (IB) offers a continuum of international education in three languages.
-The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.
+The International Baccalaureate[®] (IB) offers a continuum of international education in three languages.
+The programmes encourage both personal development and academic achievement, challenging students to think critically.

-It offers 4 programmes to more than 1.95 million students aged 3-19 across the globe.
-The IB programmes are taught at more than 5,500 schools in more than 160 countries
+It offers 4 challenging academic programmes in more than 5,000 schools to students aged 3-19 across the globe.